fukata/wp-fullscreen-preview-button/readme.txt

 == Installation ==

 1. Download the plugin, unpack it and upload the 'wp-fullscreen-preview-button' folder to your wp-content/plugins directory.
-2. To grant write access to wp-content/plugins/wp-fullscreen-preview-button/cache.
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==